magicink/boundless/README.md

 ## Application State (`window.App`)

-Boundless exposes a global `zustand` stores called `App`.
+Boundless exposes a global `zustand` store called `App`.
 It is accessible from Story's JavaScript or via the `:::script` directive.

 ### API